thundersparkf/ADL_LRS_K8S/README.md

 This will install [Cert-Manager](https://cert-manager.io/) in a separate namespace.
 For more information on how configure Cert-Manager, click [here](https://medium.com/flant-com/cert-manager-lets-encrypt-ssl-certs-for-kubernetes-7642e463bbce)

-Once configured, find the certificated.yml file inside the k8s directory and modify the **commonName** and the **dnsNames** to the domain from noip.com.
-Then run:
+## Deployment

+After setting up a kubernetes cluster and HTTPS support

+From the project directory run:

-`kubectl apply -f ./k8s/certs/certificates.yml`
+`kubectl create -f ./k8s/`